5 Amazing College Prep Resources Every Student Needs

 1) If you need help proofreading your admissions essay

-I just discovered Grammarly recently, and love it!
-It’s a new (free) tool that can catch typos, which is so important when proofreading your Common App before submission.
+I’ve been using Grammarly as a second pair of eyes for years, and love it!
+It’s a (free) tool that can catch typos, which is so important when proofreading your Common App before submission.
 I already discussed the secrets to proofreading your admissions essay, but this is a great secondary tool to use in addition to reading the draft out loud and showing it to someone who’s never seen it.
 Of course, no online tool can compare to an experienced editor, but this a wonderful supplement if your eyes are losing focus.
 Just download the Chrome extension and boom!
 Good to go.

-2) If you need help finding cool tech internships
+2) If you need help finding cool internships

 3) If you need help finding easy scholarships